2026 Guild School

 Check out more videos from Guild School 2023 by Darren Scala, Becky Gannon and Latonya Collier.
 You can also view slideshows and videos from past Guild Schools.

 Meals are served cafeteria-style in the dining hall, a spacious building located in the center of campus.
-Offerings include a selection of hot entrees that change daily; salad bar; large selection of fruit, cereal, and bread items; coffee, tea, milk, juice, and sodas; ice cream; other dessert items.
+Offerings include a selection of hot entrees that change daily; salad bar; large selection of fruit, cereal; coffee, tea, milk, juice, and sodas; ice cream; other dessert items.
 Other meals include the opening dinner, a lobster cookout, and the graduation banquet.
-Special dietary needs will be considered, if possible.
+Many dietary needs can be accommodated if communicated well in advance.

 Meal Plan Options for off-campus students who find their own lodging (select one):

 The selection and accompanying additional charges for a private room with shared bath or other limited accommodations will be made during the next few months.
-You will receive a handout of information and forms regarding these options.
+You will receive information and forms regarding these options.

 Other additional charges may be incurred, such as airport, shuttle, seminars and extra overnight accommodations.